How to Make Fizzy, Refreshing Kombucha and Break the Soda Habit

 Kombucha is a traditional tonic drink made from sweetened tea and a symbiotic culture.
 It is known for its detoxifying, and energizing effects.
 Coveted by health nuts for decades, it can be found in health food stores and some natural markets that cater to the organic elite.
-It’s also found in super markets.
+It’s also found in supermarkets.
 Even Costco carries it by the case.
 But the bottles are pricey when purchased individually.
-I’ve got good news for your budget!
+I’ve got good news about your budget!
 Kombucha can be made at home for the cost of a few tea bags and a half cup of sugar.

 To make fizzy, bottled kombucha follow these simple steps: